Billy Koumetio

-Billy Dawson Koumetio (born 14 November 2002) is a French professional footballer who plays as a centre-back or left-back for club Dundee.
+Billy Dawson Koumetio (born 14 November 2002) is a French professional footballer who plays as a centre-back or left-back for club Charlton Athletic.

 Club career

 Liverpool

 Koumetio moved to Liverpool's Academy from French side US Orléans in November 2018.
 Koumetio was originally on the books of his hometown club Olympique Lyonnais where he was predominantly a winger at first.
 His height led to coaching staff turning him into a centre-back when he was 14.
 Koumetio signed his first professional contract with Liverpool in August 2020, when aged 17 and already 6 ft 3 in.

 He was a ball boy at Anfield for the 4–0 semi-final second leg victory over FC Barcelona in the 2018–19 UEFA Champions League in May 2019.
-In October 2019 he was named on the bench at the age of 16 for the Carabao Cup tie against Arsenal FC at Anfield.
+In October 2019 he was named on the bench at the age of 16 for the Carabao Cup tie against Arsenal at Anfield.

 Koumetio featured for Liverpool during the pre-season of the 2020–21 football season in friendly matches in Austria against Red Bull Salzburg and VfB Stuttgart.
 Koumetio made his first-ever appearance for the Reds’ first team on 9 December 2020 substituting in for Fabinho at the heart of defence in the UEFA Champions League against FC Midtjylland.
 In doing so, he became the youngest player to feature for Liverpool in the Champions League, a record that was later broken by Stefan Bajcetic in 2022.